apache/incubator-streampark-website/docs/intro.md

 Apache Flink and Apache Spark are widely used as the next generation of big data streaming computing engines.
 Based on a foundation of excellent experiences combined with best practices, we extracted the task deployment and runtime parameters into the configuration files.
 In this way, an easy-to-use `RuntimeContext` with out-of-the-box connectors can bring an easier and more efficient task development experience.
 It reduces the learning cost and development barriers, so developers can focus on the business logic.

-On the other hand, It can be challenge for enterprises to use Flink & Spark if there is no professional management platform for Flink & Spark tasks during the deployment phase.
+On the other hand, It can be challenge for enterprises to use Apache Flink & Apache Spark if there is no professional management platform for Flink & Spark tasks during the deployment phase.
 StreamPark provides such a professional task management platform as described above.

 ## 🎉 Features

 * Apache Flink & Apache Spark application development scaffold
-* Supports multiple versions of Flink & Spark
+* Supports multiple versions of Apache Flink & Apache Spark
 * Wide range of out-of-the-box connectors
 * One-stop stream processing operation platform
 * Supports catalog, OLAP, streaming warehouse, etc.